longthhe191048/IOT_IA1905/README.md

 ### 1. Hardware Setup
 - Connect the MAX30102 and GY-906 sensors to the Arduino Uno.
 - Connect the LCD I2C display to the Arduino Uno.
-- Connect the Arduino Uno to the ESP32 via SoftwareSerial on pins 2 (RX) and 3 (TX) of the Arduino.
+- Connect the Arduino Uno to the ESP32 via SoftwareSerial on pins 2 (RX) and 3 (TX) of the Arduino, and pins 16 (RX) and 17 (TX) on the ESP32.
+- Connect the buzzer to ESP32 (pin 5).

 ### 2. Supabase Setup
 1. Go to [Supabase](https://supabase.com/) and create a new project.